 5. Fake flowers.
 Floral cards almost always go down well, so why not use fake flowers to create your own three-dimensional designs?
 Simply attach your fake flower head to the card with a paper fastener, then embellish your card with washi tape and your own message.
 Have a look at this simple flower design to see how it’s done.

 Do you make your own cards – or are you thinking about giving it a go?
-We’d love to hear your stories and see photos of your creations!
-Leave us a comment below or join the conversation over on the community.
+We’d love to hear from you in the comments below.